 Identify similar tasting red wines based on their intensity from lightest to boldest.

-This chart interprets the range of styles available in dry red wine.
-Although it’s possible to find a wine that doesn’t line up exactly as depicted, the chart can help explain that certain wines will always be lighter-bodied than others.
+By the way, it’s possible to find a wine that doesn’t line up exactly as depicted.
+Still this chart helps discover which red wines are bolder than others.

 Where does boldness in wine come from?